PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-08 07:28:36
+Last updated: 2024-04-08 07:29:13
-Random Quote: That was the night I was born.
-I rose like a phoenix from her mentholated bosom and strode into the world, Armani-clad and fully awesome. - Barney Stinson
+Random Quote: For some women it was the ashes of my parents.
+For others it was the trophy from Wimbledon and believe it or not, for one busty dullard, it was both.
+Game, enormous set and match! - Barney Stinson